hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise.md

 deployment.apps/cfe-nginx-app created
 ```

 You can check the Nginx a﻿pplication deployment b﻿y typing the following command, using the label *app=nginx-app*, and confirm all pods and services are in running states.
-For the service *cfe-nginx-app*, you should see it’s been deployed as the *LoadBalancer* type and an IP address, *172.16.17.250*, gets assigned as its *EXTERNAL-IP* :
+For the sample service *cfe-nginx-app*, you should see it’s been deployed as the *LoadBalancer* type and an IP address, *172.16.17.250*, gets assigned as its *EXTERNAL-IP* :

 ```markdown
 $ kubectl get all -l app=nginx-app